A smiling boy hugs a puppy

 Sleep well, drink water, lift heavy things.
 Eat real food, but not too much.

 These are several different practices rolled into one.
 Over the years I’ve had to peel back the layers of my health, mental or otherwise.
 Quitting smoking and getting on a CPAP machine got my sleep under control.
 Lifting heavy things or otherwise moving my body helps me be more focused.
-Advancing years, for which I’m grateful, has also forced me to drink more water (and less beer) and eat more greens.
+Advancing years, for which I’m grateful, has also forced me to drink more water (and less beer) and eat more greens (and fewer donuts and burgers).
 When I don’t, the wheels start to come off my mood and my productivity.

 Being kind to my body means I have a better life, because people like me better, because I’m nicer.
 It’s a virtuous circle that’s worth the effort.